 The World Wide Web has become an essential resource for accessing and sharing information, and interacting with other people on a variety of different levels.
-But for people with disabilities, as well as aging populations, people situated in remote areas and people with temporary injuries, it can be challenging to use the Web.
+But for people with disabilities, as well as aging populations, visually impared people, people situated in remote areas and people with temporary injuries, it can be challenging to use the Web.

-But the benefits of ensuring your website is presented in an accessible manner actually far outreach that of social inclusion and equal opportunity for people of diverse abilities.
+But the benefits of making your website accessible actually far outreach that of social inclusion and equal opportunity for people of diverse abilities.
 From a business perspective, the World Wide Web Consortium (W3) has reported that accessible websites are generally higher quality, thereby reducing development and maintenance time, whilst also reporting increased web traffic – so larger audiences, resulting in higher potential market share.

 Here at 4mation Technologies we pride ourselves on delivering the highest possible quality of website design and development.
 Our passion for following industry standards and promoting best practices, and our many years of experience mean that we are uniquely situated to assist you in optimising your website for accessibility.
 Contact us to discuss how we can make your website more accessible for your customers.